Naomi Osaka and Iga Swiatek roll into the quarterfinals at the US Open

 What else happened at the US Open on Monday?

 Alex de Minaur of Australia and Lorenzo Musetti of Italy advanced to the quarters by winning in straight sets.
 De Minaur is set to play Auger-Aliassime next.
-Top-ranked Jannik Sinner faces Alexander Bublik in the night session.
+Venus Williams and Leylah Fernandez advanced to the quarterfinals of women's doubles by beating the 12th-seeded duo of Ekaterina Alexandrova and Zhang Shuai.

 Who is on Tuesday's schedule at the US Open?